TheRealCrazyfuy/PhoneStatusToDiscord/readme.md

 If you like this project, please give it a ⭐

-and ff you find any bug raise an issue, I will look into it.
+and if you find any bug raise an issue, I will look into it.